 Our test rider rode his bike hard for 14 days straight on some demanding terrain.
 He did not slip a pedal or complain about foot discomfort.
 We can’t guarantee the same results for your womp rat, but mom and dad were glad that this was not a concern.

 More About The Shoe’s Build

-A stiff, yet bendable compression-molded EVA (Ethylene Vinyl Acetate) material composes the midsole of the Five Ten Freerider Contact.
-It protects the bottom of the foot from the pedal.
-At the same time, it’s very easy to walk in these shoes, thanks to the somewhat bendable nature of the EVA.
+The midsole of the Five Ten Freerider Contact is composed of a stiff, yet bendable compression-molded EVA (Ethylene Vinyl Acetate) material.
+Obviously, it protects the bottom of the foot from the pedal.
+Simultaneously, it’s very easy to walk in these shoes, thanks to the somewhat bendable nature of the EVA.

 Our Final Take On The Five Ten Freerider Contact